Captainmango/rb_cron_parser/README.md

     - day_of_week
     - file

-- Write a test to confirm we can pass an array into the constructor
+- Write a test to confirm we can pass variadic arguments into the constructor
-    - The constructor should take each item from the array and assign to each of the variables in the following order:
+    - The constructor should take each item from the variadic array and assign to each of the variables in the following order:
         - minute
         - hour
         - day_of_month